minahopgood/Tribute-Page/README.md

-This project was created as a Certification Project for freeCodeCamp
+This was created as part of the freeCodeCamp Responsive Web Design certification projects.